kubermatic/kubermatic/docs/proposals/prometheus-operator.md

     KKP-internal configuration of Prometheus instances can be done using the CRDs instead of configmaps/secrets.

 Additional note: almost 4 years ago [a decision was made](https://github.com/kubermatic/kubermatic/issues/947) to move away from prometheus-operator in KKP, however the operator has matured a lot since that time and has now become a de-facto standard for managing Prometheus installations.
-Switching to the operator brings additional benefit of just being easier to comprehend for new admins/developers already used to the manner of configration introduced by prometheus-operator.
+Switching to the operator brings additional benefit of just being easier to comprehend for new admins/developers already used to the manner of configuration introduced by prometheus-operator.

 ## Implementation